 A touch of nostalgia

-Next to the garage is a period cinema, showing films clips of the heyday of British motoring, it's also an excellent chance to take the weight off your feet.
+Next to the garage is a period cinema.
+It shows film clips of the heyday of British motoring; it's also an excellent chance to take the weight off your feet.

-We have only just begun, so we'll pop back a little later.
+We have just begun our tour, so we'll pop back later.

 The entrance to the Motoring Cinema at the British Motor Museum